Last Updated on April 9, 2024 by Christine Kaaloa

 Buying and wearing the local clothes of the culture to blend more, helps.
 Even if you feel like you’re standing out as a foreigner, locals appreciate it and you won’t stand out like a sore thumb.

-Read my 30 Tips on Traveling As a Female Solo Traveler …Safely
+Read my 30 MORE Tips on Traveling As a Female Solo Traveler …Safely

 6. Invest in safety and anti-theft gear

-Consider smart clothes with wallet pockets, an slash-proof anti theft bag, an alarm siren keychain for women and even a portable doorstop for extra security in your hostel or Airbnb.
+Consider pickpocket-proof clothes with wallet pockets, an slash-proof anti theft bag, alarm siren keychains and/or a portable doorstop for extra security in your hostel or Airbnb.

 Check out my list of Awesome Anti-Theft Bags for Solo travelers